South Beach Crossing: Hitman Studio 4:19PM

-Wyatt slid the red Beetle into the parking lot and walked slowly toward the front entrance to Hitman Records.
-Before he reached the door a deep velvet voice called out.
+Wyatt slid the red Beetle into the parking lot and walked slowly toward the front entrance to Hitman Studio.
+Before he reached the door a deep voice called out.
 "You still drive that little thing?"
-Wyatt turned in the direction of the rich voice and grinned.
+Wyatt turned in the direction of the voice and grinned.
 Slim had been like a father to him during the years that his father had been missing.
 They remained close even after Cooper's return even though they had not seen as much of each other as they used to.
 With Wyatt at the university it wasn't always easy to make the trip to the metro area.
 Today however, Wyatt insisted on finding the time; he needed to speak to his father.

 "You're a bit off course aren't you kid?
 You should be at school."
 Slim's voice was admonishing but his green eyes flickered with amusement behind his ever-present shades.
 Draping a muscular arm over Wyatt's shoulders Slim steered him toward the door.